GaryOderNichts/garyhax/docs/nand-files/pdm/playstats.md

 # PlayStats.dat
 Full path: `/storage_mlc/usr/save/system/pdm/USERID/PlayStats.dat`

-Stores overall play data about titles
+Stores overall play data about titles.
 <br>

 <h2>Library</h2>

 Using the `nn_pdm.rpl` library the following functions can be used to interact with the file:
 * `uint32_t GetPlayStatsMaxLength(uint32_t* outMaxLength)`